argotdev/planetscale-deno/README.md

 Planetscale is a MySQL-compatible serverless database that is designed with a developer workflow where developers can create, branch, and deploy databases from the command line.

 We’ll use the Planetscale serverless driver, `@planetscale/database`, to work with Deno.
-First we want to import the connect method from this package:
+First we want to create ```main.ts``` and import the connect method from this package:

 ```tsx
 import { connect } from "npm:@planetscale/database";